JoseleRainbow/wikijs_backup/pruebas/ReprogramarEncoderSMI_DQI.md

 # **SIMOTICS S: Programming a new / deleted DRIVE-CLiQ encoder**

-This FAQ describes how to write motor data in a new or deleted DQI encoder.
+This [FAQ :link:](https://support.industry.siemens.com/cs/de/en/view/109479561) describes how to write motor data in a new or deleted DQI encoder.

 > **Question:**
 > How can I reprogram an empty or deleted DRIVE-CLiQ encoder (G2) if no direct encoder replacement was performed?